 SEN: An education for life beyond school

 If teaching is a vocation then working in the field of special needs is a calling.
 That may sound clichéd but I truly believe that teachers, especially teachers of SEN must be passionate, and willing to strive with the odds stacked against both them and their students.
 Whether you work in a PRU, special school or inclusion unit, with children diagnosed with ASD, ADHD, PMLD, SLD, or EBD you will be bombarded with a range of acronyms.
-PECS, EHCPs IEPs etc. Everything is labelled and neatly allocated.
+PECS, EHCPs IEPs etc. Everything has a label.
 On paper that is.

 The very school environment can be a hostile place for those who process the world in a different way.
-More than the label it can be the lack of confidence in the child’s ability to develop and learn new skills that can be most damaging for their future prospects, and therefore their future wellbeing.
-It may be months before you see the extent of the progress the child is capable of, but when that moment comes, and it will, the rewards of choosing a career teaching SEND become palpable.
+It can be the lack of confidence in the child’s ability to develop and learn new skills that can be most damaging for their future prospects.
+This directly impacts their future wellbeing.
+It may be months before you see the extent of the progress the child is capable of.
+When that moment comes, and it will, the rewards of choosing a career teaching in special education or alternative provision become palpable.

 Whether you teach in a specialist provision or supporting children within a mainstream school you need to ensure learning is functional, encourages participation and provides the skills we all need as the basis for our learning and development through life.
-Working with some of the most vulnerable children in the country we must ensure that we teach self awareness, identity and decision making.
+Working with some of the most vulnerable children in the country we must ensure that we teach self awareness, identity, emotional regulation and decision making.
 We need our children to leave the school system confident, with high self esteem and as independent as possible.

-There is common myth that the education of children diagnosed with learning difficulties or who communicate differently do not need to include academic skills.
+There is myth that the education of children diagnosed with learning difficulties do not need to include academic skills.
+This also seems to apply to or who communicate differently.
 That their education should focus purely on life skills.
 I don’t agree with the simplicity of that statement.
-That notion suggests that academic skills are irrelevant and hold no value, that the child will never need to apply these.
+That notion suggests that academic skills are irrelevant and hold no value.
+That the child will never need to apply these.
 It devalues those skills and will limit the future prospects of that child.
 I have seen the impact a successful placement can have on the life of a child.
 How they can leave as confident young adults having achieved so much.
-They would not be leaving with the capacity to learn more if we had not provided the opportunity to experience high quality education.
+They would not be leaving with the capacity to learn more had we not provided the opportunity to experience high quality education.